ahmed-yasser12/ahmed-yasser12/README.md

 ---

 ## 🧠 About Me

-- 💻 Frontend Developer specialized in React & Next.js & Angular
+- 💻 Frontend Developer specialized in React.js & Next.js
-- ⚡ Passionate about building scalable UI and smooth UX
+- ⚡ Passionate about building scalable and high-performance web applications
+- 🔗 Strong experience in API integration, state management, and responsive UI development
+- 🛠️ Familiar with backend fundamentals using Node.js, Express.js, MongoDB, and RESTful APIs
-- 📈 Continuously learning and improving my skills
+- 📈 Continuously learning modern frontend and full-stack development practices
 - 🌍 Open to Remote Opportunities

 ---